 After the buying guide, I describe the basic principles behind good technique.
 Great chops are not something, strictly speaking, that can be learned, and even beginning technique is far too dependent on personal style to be described exactly in a way that will apply to everyone.
 But these principles ring true in virtually all cases.

-I offer examples of step by step routines — outlining 7 days of practice for each musical concept.
-In total, you if you follow these routines, you should expect to practice for around an hour a day (though of course more is better, as long as you don’t cause yourself undue physical strain).
+I offer examples of step by step routines — outlining 7 days of practice for each musical concept as you learn to play.
+In total, you if you follow these routines, you should expect to practice for around an hour a day as you learn to play guitar.

-It is not required that you follow these routines exactly.
+It is not required that you follow these how to play guitar routines exactly to learn how to play guitar.
 The idea is only to get you thinking along the lines of a practicing musician right off the bat.
-But if you are going to design your own routine, after some research on your own, it would be good to consider including all of the same fundamentals that I have listed in this article.

 Selecting an Instrument

-Before you learn to finger a chord, before you learn what a scale is, and before you learn how to hold a pick, you need to have the right tools at your disposal.
-This begins, predictably, with the instrument itself.
-Selecting the right instrument is more than simply getting your hands on a solid guitar; it is a way of setting yourself up for success as you move forward.
+To play guitar well, before you learn to finger a chord, before you learn what a scale is, and before you learn how to hold a pick, you need to have the right tools at your disposal.

 You have decided to begin playing the guitar, and that means that you have already selected one of the very best instruments out there.
 But now you need to become more fine grained.
 You need to know what sort of guitar you’re looking for — acoustic?
 Electric?
 Hollow body?
 Solid body?
 Shredder axe?
 Country guitar?
 Blues Guitar?